BUS-432-20, Advanced Business Policy (FA15)

 A variety of instructional techniques will be employed, including but not limited to: class discussions, small group discussions, lectures, structured exercises, written analytic papers, and case study analyses.

 Vision and Mission Statement Assignment 15%; Strategic Audits, Parts I and II, 30%; Group Case Presentation, 25%; In-class Assessment Exercise, 15%; Peregrine Outbound Exam, 5%; and Class attendance and Participation, 10%.

 REQUIRED TEXT(S) OR MATERIALS:

-Regular reading of the Wall Street Journal.
+Regular reading of the Wall Street Journal is recommended.